Praying Mantis

 The praying mantis got its name because it often hold its hands together as if it were praying.
 There are more than 2,400 different species.
 In Germany the best known is the European praying mantis, because it’s on the red list of endangered animals and strictly protected.
 They are mostly brown to green as their coloring suits their surroundings.

-The Praying Mantis and its Prey
+The Praying Mantis Can Turn its Head 180 Degrees

 The praying mantis is unique in the insect world because it can turn its head 180 degrees.
 Apart from the snakefly and mantid lacewing, no other insect can do this.

 The praying mantis’ eyes sit on its triangular head.
-They can see for up to 66 ft (20 m).
+They can see for up to 66 feet (20 meters).
 But where are its ears?
 First of all, the praying mantis only has one ear.
 And it’s not on its head, but on its belly.
 As it only has one ear, it can’t tell which direction a noise is coming from.
 But some praying mantises can hear ultrasound - like bats.
 That’s how they’re so good at catching them.

 Bats love snacking on praying mantises - and they don’t even bother to stop flying.
 But the insect has a trick that often saves its life: it falls to the floor in a spiral pattern.
 The bat can’t react fast enough and snaps at empty air.